caseynbrock/murnaghan2017/README.md

 * *energies.dat* contains raw data
 * *murnaghan_parameters.dat* contains fitted murnaghan parameters
 * *plot_murnaghan.py* will plot the fit and raw data vs both volume and scale *a*.
 It can be modified to plot against other lattice vector scale values if needed.
+* Be sure to carefully examine the input files and output files in the work directories, as well as the final raw data to make sure everything was set up and run correctly.

 ## Notes
 * "invalid error encountered in power" error usually means raw energy data is bad.
 You can read energies.dat or visualize with plot_murnaghan.py